Category Archives: Kitchen Layout

 via DeVOL Kitchens

-Light Grey and Neutral Tones for Peak Functionality
+Light Grey and Neutral Tones for Peak Functionality on Just One Wall

 via Innerstadsspecialisten

-A Dark, Dramatic One Wall Layout
+A Dark, Dramatic One-Wall Layout

 Touches of dark brown wood add a layer of depth by breaking up the intensity of the black.
 To maintain the effect, it’s important to use strategic lighting and dark appliances.
 The open geometric shelving helps to maximize storage space without adding unnecessary visual weight to the room.